MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/docs-conceptual/migrate-scripts.md

 description: "Learn how to migrate your applications from Azure AD PowerShell to Microsoft Graph PowerShell using a GPT-4 model on Azure OpenAI."

 ms.topic: how-to
-ms.date: 01/09/2024
+ms.date: 01/17/2024
 author: rwike77
 manager: CelesteDG
 ms.author: ryanwi
-ms.reviewer:
+ms.reviewer: stevemutungi

-# Customer intent: As a developer, I want to build an AI powered Python app so that I can migrate my Azure AD PowerShell scripts to the new Microsoft Graph PowerShell SDK.
+# Customer intent: As a developer, I want to understand an AI powered Python app so that I can use it to migrate my Azure AD PowerShell scripts to the new Microsoft Graph PowerShell SDK.
 ---

 # Migrate applications to Microsoft Graph PowerShell using Azure OpenAI

 If any of your applications use the Azure AD, Azure AD Preview, or MSOnline PowerShell modules, it's time to migrate them to Microsoft Graph PowerShell.
 These older modules are planned for deprecation.
 Scripts written in Azure AD PowerShell won't automatically work with Microsoft Graph PowerShell and need to be upgraded.
 For more information, see [Why upgrade to Microsoft Graph PowerShell?](migration-steps.md)

 If you have many scripts written in Azure AD PowerShell, consider bulk updating.
-The Python app in this article uses a GPT-3.5 Turbo or GPT-4 model hosted in [Azure OpenAI Service](/azure/ai-services/openai/overview) to update Azure AD PowerShell apps to Microsoft Graph PowerShell.
+If you don't have many scripts to update, consider manual migration.
+The Python app in this article uses a GPT-3.5 Turbo or GPT-4 (recommended) model hosted in [Azure OpenAI Service](/azure/ai-services/openai/overview) to update Azure AD PowerShell apps to Microsoft Graph PowerShell.
 This app was used to help migrate over 600 Azure AD PowerShell scripts in our content to Microsoft Graph PowerShell.
 The process is by no means perfect, but should save you time if you have many scripts to update.
 Internally, we found an estimated time savings of greater than 50% when upgrading the scripts used in our content.
 This article describes the most important parts of the app.
-The full app can be found [HERE]().
+The full app can be found [here](https://github.com/microsoftgraph/aad-to-msgraph-powershell-migration/blob/main/README.md).

 The app:
 - Uses the [cmdlet map](azuread-msoline-cmdlet-map.md) to get the Microsoft Graph PowerShell equivalents for the Azure AD PowerShell cmdlets in the source script.